Meet Theresa, Grant Halliburton Foundation’s community support resources coordinator.

 7. What do you enjoy doing when you’re not at work?

-When I am not at work, I love attending pop up shops and supporting local venders, spending time with my partner and friends, and playing tennis.
+When I’m not at work, I love attending pop-up shops to support local vendors, spending time with my partner and friends, and playing tennis.

 8. What are the top three TV shows you’re watching right now?